How Americans Plan to Shop — and Want to Pay — This Holiday Season

 For business owners, the benefit of offering financing is simple: By letting customers pay in whatever way is most comfortable for them, you’re less likely to miss out on a sale.

-With a financing program like Square Installments, your customers have the freedom to pay for a large purchase by splitting it into easy, fixed monthly payments.2 You get paid up front, in full.
+With a financing program like Square Installments, your customers have the freedom to pay for a large purchase by splitting it into easy, fixed monthly payments.2 You get paid up front.
 Your customers can apply in just a few steps while they shop in your store or from the comfort of their home.

 Getting consumers to Main Street